CMU-313/fall-2021-hw2-team-name/Feature Documentation.md

 Our feature is a form for reviewers to enter and score candidates along various catergories/fields.
 We did not have time to implement the backend to save and collect the form data from multiple reviewers due to time constraints.

+We chose the form feature since django has builtin support for forms.

 + The fields we chose were
     * First Name
     * Last Name